 The Airmen's Stories - Sgt.
 N H D Ramsay

-Norman Hugh Donald Ramsay was born on 29th July 1919 at Eastcote, Middlesex and joined the RAFVR about March 1939 as an Airman u/t Pilot.
+Norman Hugh Donald Ramsay was born on 29th July 1919 in Hull and joined the RAFVR about March 1939 as an Airman u/t Pilot.
 At that time he was an apprentice at Vickers Supermarine at Southampton.

 Ramsay began his elementary flying training at 3 E&RFTS Hamble and had soloed on the Avro Cadet before he was called to full-time service at the outbreak of war.